Generating an SoR Test Using Recorded Data (STAG)

 Sine Tracking, Analysis and Generation (STAG)

-As discussed in the previous lesson, the sinusoidal test profiles are processed separately with STAG because the FDS assumes all vibrations to be random.
-The STAG tool ensures that the sinusoidal vibration in the original environment is included in the SoR test and represented accurately.
+As discussed in the previous lesson, STAG processes the sinusoidal test profiles separately because the FDS assumes all vibration is random.
+The STAG tool ensures the SoR test profile accurately represents the sinusoidal vibration found in the original environment.

 Sinusoidal Test Profiles

-Frequencies corresponding to the reference RPM and its harmonics are designated as orders.
-The dominant orders are extracted to separate the sinusoidal content from the random.
-With STAG, the ten most significant orders are identified automatically, thereby saving processing time.
+STAG designates frequencies corresponding to the reference RPM and its harmonics as orders.
+It extracts the dominant orders to separate the sinusoidal content from the random vibration.

-Using the dominant orders, the frequency ranges relating to the sinusoidal vibration are defined, and the sinusoidal test profiles are accelerated automatically.
-If necessary, the test engineer can review/adjust the automated profiles.
-Then, the parameters used to accelerate the sine profiles are copied to VibrationVIEW for the remainder of the SoR test development process.
+STAG references the dominant orders to define the frequency ranges related to the sinusoidal vibration and accelerates the sinusoidal test profiles.
+If necessary, the engineer can review/adjust the automated profiles.
+STAG uses these acceleration parameters for the remainder of the SoR test development process.

 Random Test Profiles

-Lastly, the accelerated sine and random test profiles are combined to create the final SoR test.
+Lastly, STAG combines the accelerated sine and random test profiles to create a final SoR test.
+Engineers can export the test profile to VibrationVIEW for shaker testing.

 Why STAG?

-STAG can be used to generate an accurate representation of an environment with dominant sinusoidal vibration and background random vibration, such as an engine environment.
+Engineers can use STAG to generate an accurate representation of a product environment containing dominant sinusoidal vibration and background random vibration, such as an engine environment.

-STAG reduces the processing time from tens of hours to seconds and generates an SoR test with a high level of accuracy.
+STAG reduces processing time from tens of hours to seconds and generates an SoR test with high accuracy.
 Developing an SoR test otherwise is achievable but requires specialized knowledge and significant time.
 The STAG tool reduces processing time, minimizes potential user error, and directly exports the data to a test profile that can be run on a shaker controller.